deviliecode/firstFromFigmaToCode/README.md

-This is a first website created by me, useing my own Figma tamplete.
+This is a first simple website created by me, useing my own Figma tamplete.